facebookresearch/personal-timeline/README.md

 The file you need for Kindle purchases is Digital Items.csv

 2. Move data for amazon purchases to `~/personal-data/amazon` folder and of kindle downloads to `~/personal-data/amazon-kindle` folder

+### Venmo
+1. Download your data from Venmo here -- https://help.venmo.com/hc/en-us/articles/360016096974-Transaction-History

+2. Move the data into `~/personal-data/venmo` folder.

+### Libby
+1. Download your data from Libby here -- https://libbyapp.com/timeline/activities.
+Click on `Actions` then `Export Timeline`

+2. Move the data into `~/personal-data/libby` folder.

 ### SPOTIFY